CBIIT/crdc-datahub-ui/README.md

 4. Start the development server: `npm start`
 5. Open your browser and visit `http://localhost:3000` to access the application.

-## Local Setup

-Please see the instructions in [nginx/README.md](./nginx/README.md) for setting up NGINX locally.
+Please see the instructions in [nginx/README.md](./nginx/README.md) for configuring Nginx.